 Between the soil particles there are empty spaces which are occupied by air and water and are termed as pore spaces.
 Pore spaces between the aggregates of soil particles are macro pores and those between the individual particles of the aggregates are micro pores.
 Sandy soils have a higher percentage of macro pores.
 Typically, sandy soils never become water logged and allow water to percolate downward more rapidly than clay soils.
 Typically, moisture content in sandy soils is relatively low when compared to clay soils.

-Clay soils contain a higher percentage micro pores when compared to sandy soils.
+Clay soils contain a higher percentage of micro pores when compared to sandy soils.
 Clay soils are more susceptible to water logging which can adversely effect root respiration and microbial activity.
-A proper balance between the macro and micro pores can be maintain by timely aeration.
+A proper balance between the macro and micro pores can be maintained by timely aeration.

 A variety of organisms inhabit the soil.
 They decompose organic matter, fix atmospheric nitrogen, cause denitrification etc. Specific groups of organisms are responsible for specific activities in the soil.
 Such activities may be beneficial or harmful to the crop or its yield potential.

-Bacteria are generally confined to the 20 to 30 cm. layer and work best when there is (1) good aeration, a neutral reaction, soil moisture content at about half of the soil's water holding capacity and temperature between 250 c and 380 c.
+Bacteria are generally confined to the 20 to 30 cm layer and work best when there is good aeration, a neutral reaction, soil moisture content at about half of the soil's water holding capacity and temperature between 25 degrees Celsius and 38 degrees Celsius.